cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

     test vectors.

 - c1, c2, ...: are constant values, which can be computed in advance.

+## Clearing Cofactor

+Encodings guarantee that the resulting point satisfies the elliptic curve equation.
+However, to obtain a point in a subgroup of order r, the cofactor clearing process must be performed.
+In the description of each encoding, the last step returns h*(x,y) which represents the cofactor clearing operation.

+For prime order groups, h=1 and then no operation is required.
+On the other hand, when h>1, cofactor clearing is performed, in most of cases, as a scalar multiplication by h.
+However, on pairing-friendly curves, h is a large number when the subgroup G2 is over an extension field.
+In this case, cofactor clearing can be performed faster using better algorithms than scalar multiplication by h, such as the ones described in {{SC09}}, {{FU11}}, and
+{{BU18}}.

 ## Encodings for Weierstrass curves